Midwestern University: History

-The university was founded in 1900 as the American College of Osteopathic Medicine and Surgery.
-The school was the fourth medical school in the world to grant the Doctor of Osteopathic Medicine (D.O.) degree.
-Originally located on Washington Boulevard in Chicago, the school moved to Hyde Park in 1918.
-In 1913, the school changed its name to the Chicago College of Osteopathy, eventually becoming the Chicago College of Osteopathic Medicine.
+Midwestern University was founded in 1900 as the American College of Osteopathic Medicine and Surgery by J. Martin Littlejohn and his brothers.
+The institution was incorporated in Chicago as a nonprofit school for the training of osteopathic physicians.
+It was originally located on Washington Boulevard and later moved to Hyde Park.
+In 1913, the school became known as the Chicago College of Osteopathy and was later renamed the Chicago College of Osteopathic Medicine.

-In 1986, the Chicago College of Osteopathic Medicine moved from its prior location in Hyde Park to a new campus in the western suburb of Downers Grove, Illinois.
-In 1991, the Chicago College of Pharmacy opened.
-The College of Health Sciences began in 1992.
-In 1993, the board of trustees unanimously approved a single educational mission for the institution, uniting the Chicago College of Osteopathic Medicine, the Chicago College of Pharmacy, and the Chicago College of Health Sciences into Midwestern University.
-In 2009, the College of Dental Medicine-Illinois opened, followed by the Chicago College of Optometry in 2014 and the College of Graduate Studies in 2018.
+In 1986, CCOM moved from Hyde Park to the university's campus in the western Chicago suburb of Downers Grove, Illinois.
+The College of Pharmacy began in 1991, followed by the College of Health Sciences in 1992.
+In 1993, the board of trustees approved a common educational mission for the institution, and the Midwestern University name was adopted.
+The College of Dental Medicine–Illinois opened in 2009, the Chicago College of Optometry in 2014, and the College of Graduate Studies in 2018.